-Easter Sunday begins with either mass or an Easter egg hunt followed by a lunch that lasts well into dinner in many cases, and is the main day for all family to gather and celebrate.
-On Easter Sunday it is customary to have either Goat, Lamb, Ham or Cod as entrees with a wide variety of fresh vegetables as well.
-The westernization of Easter with the bunny rabbits, chocolate eggs and colorful baskets have also influenced the local culture with many children following the same Easter traditions that take place throughout North America and Western Europe.
+Easter Sunday begins with either mass or an Easter egg hunt followed by a lunch that lasts well into dinner in many cases and is the main day for all families to gather and celebrate.
+On Easter Sunday it is customary to have either Goat, Lamb, Ham, or Cod as entrees with a wide variety of fresh vegetables as well.
+The westernization of Easter with the bunny rabbits, chocolate eggs, and colorful baskets have also influenced the local culture with many children following the same Easter traditions that take place throughout North America and Western Europe.

 The difference is largely the food.
 Here traditional, family recipes that have been passed down for generations get dusted off the bookshelf as they are replicated the same way as their parents and grandparents taught them as children.
 Some traditional dishes prepared during the Easter week in both the Azores and Portugal are of course the Portuguese Easter Sweet Bread known as “Folar da Pascoa.”
 The Folar da Pascoa is a sweet bread that can be replicated in many ways to either be salty or sweet and usually consists of at least 2 eggs.
 There is a legend that involves Saint Catarina and this Portuguese sweet bread however I find it to be so outdated and unrealistic that I chose not to perpetuate such fodder.
 Regardless, this is a must if you want to celebrate Easter in a Portuguese traditional way and it will surely impress your friends or family with this pleasant, delightful Portuguese Easter bread.